Rhode Island College: Greek life

 Rhode Island College has recently seen an increase in Greek life on campus.
 The Greek Council consists of two fraternities and three NPC sororities, as well as numerous multicultural organizations.
 Fraternities at Rhode Island College include Alpha Sigma Phi and Kappa Sigma.
 Sororities at Rhode Island College are Alpha Sigma Tau, Delta Phi Epsilon, Theta Phi Alpha, and Zeta Phi Beta.

 Athletics

-Rhode Island College teams participate as a member of the National Collegiate Athletic Association's Division III.
+Rhode Island College teams (nicknamed the Anchormen) participate as a member of the National Collegiate Athletic Association's Division III.
 The Anchormen are a member of the Little East Conference.
-Men's sports include baseball, basketball, cross country, golf, soccer, swimming & diving, tennis, track & field and wrestling; while women's sports include basketball, cross country, golf, gymnastics, lacrosse, soccer, softball, swimming & diving, tennis, track & field and volleyball.
-The Intercollegiate Athletic Arena, an 8,000 seat facility, is the home of the Rhode Island College Anchormen basketball teams.
+Men's sports include baseball, basketball, cross country, golf, soccer, swimming & diving, tennis, track & field and wrestling; while women's sports include basketball, cross country, golf, gymnastics, lacrosse, soccer, softball, swimming & diving, tennis, track & field, and volleyball.

+The Intercollegiate Athletic Arena, an 8,000-seat facility, is the home of the Rhode Island College Anchormen basketball teams.

 Arts

 The Rhode Island College Department of Music, Theatre, and Dance was established in 1972.

 Theatre students in the program have been top competitors at the Region I Kennedy Center American College Theater Festival, either winning first, second or honorable distinction.
 Professional choreographers and celebrated filmmakers are often guests of the program.